ohbm/osr2020/faq.md

 <div id='what'></div>
 ### What is the OSR?
-The Open Science Room (OSR) is a conference within a conference, at the <a href="https://www.humanbrainmapping.org/">Organisation for Human Brain Mapping</a> annual meeting.
+The Open Science Room (OSR) is a conference within a conference, at the <a href="https://www.humanbrainmapping.org/">Organisation for Human Brain Mapping</a> (OHBM) annual meeting.
 The meeting this year will be held on a virtual platform, opening on June 23rd.
 The OSR hosts discussions around advances in neuroimaging, but we have a specific interest in open research practices.

 <div id='whopresent'></div>
-### Who can present in the OSR?
+### Who will be presenting in the OSR?
-Anyone can present in the OSR!
-We invite presentations linked to our [themes](themes.md) and in the specified [formats](formats.md), but we also have room for unconferece style "Emergent" sessions where you can discuss anything you would like!
-We would like to especially platform the work of Early Career Researchers (ECRs), and provide the lightning talk format for you to give voice to posters which have been accepted in the main meeting.

-**The call for talks is open now and will be reviewed in two rounds, closing May 15th (Round 1) and June 15th (Round 2).
-Please see the [submission](submit.md) page for more details on the benefits of applying within each round, and for details on the review process.**
+We have selected presentation following an open call for submission and an open review.
+The [schedule](schedule-PLACEHOLDER.html) of talks contains links to the accepted presentations, with links to speaker bios.
+You can also review [speaker profiles](speakers-PLACEHOLDER.md).

+We are open to [submissions for emergent](submit.md) discussion throughout the meeting.
+Emergent organisers will also be listed on the [speakers](speamers-PLACEHOLDER.md) page where profiles are provided.

 <div id='whovisit'></div>
 ### Who can participate in the OSR?
 Anyone can participate in the OSR!
-Our content is scheduled to avoid clashes with live material being presented in the main meeting so we hope many of you will make the choice to visit us!
-We are looking into ways open the OSR to zero-cost registrants, and will let you know as soon as we have a decision on this process.
+Our content is scheduled to minimise clashes with live material being presented in the main meeting, and there will be repeat broadcasts at different [timezones](access.md/#hubs) so you can join at a time convenient for you.

+You must register for the OSR to obtain the relevant details to join the discussions.
+Registration for the OSR is bundled into the main meeting if you are attending the full <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3958">OHMB program</a>.
+Details for how to join the OSR will be provided in the OHBM Meeting Virtual Platform.

+You can also [register](register-PLACEHOLDER.md) for the OSR at [zero-cost](access.md/#zero-cost).
+Please complete the registration form and we will communicate details on howbto join the conversation before the meeting commences on June 23rd.

 <div id='attend'></div>
 ### Do I have to travel to participate in the OSR?
 Short answer - No!
 This year we will be virtual only, and you can attend from anywhere with an internet connection and access to a web browser.
-We currently understand that you will also be able to participate via a mobile device after downloading the appropriate app for your operating system.

-*If your proposal is accepted for an presentation in the OSR, you will need to be <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3969">registered</a> for the main conference which hosts us.
-We are unfortunately unable to provide honoraria or financial assistance for conference registration.*

 <div id='when'></div>
 ### When will I know if I have been accepted to present in the OSR?
-We will contact you as soon as possible after the relevant submission round to inform you whether you have been successful.
-This process is slightly in flux as we wait to learn more about the requirement for prerecording of material.
-We will let you know as soon as we have more information about this process.

-<div id='decide'></div>
-### Who will decide if my presentation proposal is accepted in the OSR?
-All submitted proposals will automatically populate an issue in our <a href="https://github.com/ohbm/osr2020">GitHub repository</a>.
-The community is then invited to openly review and comment on proposals, and we will use this feedback to inform our decisions in selecting presentations should we reach capacity.
-The final decisions on content will be determined through a combination of relatedness to our themes, community interest, and diversity of representation.
-We will also prioritise accepted poster presentations for lightning talks.
-Final decisions will be overseen by the <a href="https://ossig.netlify.com/">elected OS-SIG officials</a>.
+We have communicated with all lightning, demo and keynote submission authors to confirm outcome.

+If you have submitted a proposal for an emergent session, there will be a brief review process to determine whether your proposal is broadly relevant to our community.
+We will aim to get back to you on the same day to confirm your proposal has been accepted and communicate the process for booking time to host your session in our program.

 <div id='clash'></div>
 ### What if my presentation clashes with my talk/poster in the main meeting?!
-There will be no overlap of live material in the virtual environment.
-This means nothing you agree to present in the OSR will preclude you from presenting or attending live material at the rest of the conference.
+We have attempted to minimise clashes between our own content and that of the main meeting.
+Unfortunately it is unlikely that we will be able to adjust the schedule if there is a clash between your scheduled appearance in the OSR and activities in the main meeting.
+In these situations we ask that you contact us as soon as possible and we will work with you to find a convenient time to address the Q&A portion of your talk.
+If you are hosting an emergent session, you will be given access to our calendar to book a convenient time to hold your session.

 <div id='contact'></div>
 ### How do I contact the OSR?